Bagan95/FadeFrameUI/README.md

 Under "Local" press on "Download ZIP"

-Extract the FadeFrameUI-main.zip file to the WoW map you have your addons in \Interface\AddOns
+Extract the FadeFrameUI-main.zip file to your WoW folder where you have your addons installed "\Interface\AddOns"

 Make sure the addon folder is named FadeFrameUI and not FadeFrameUI-main otherwise it will not show up ingame.

+Should look like this: "\Interface\AddOns\FadeFrameUI"

 This is 20% (default) transparency.